Webcoin Price Reaches $0.0001 (WEB)

 Webcoin Coin Trading

-It is usually not possible to buy alternative cryptocurrencies such as Webcoin directly using U.S. dollars.
-Investors seeking to trade Webcoin should first buy Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Changelly, GDAX or Gemini.
+It is usually not possible to buy alternative cryptocurrencies such as Webcoin directly using US dollars.
+Investors seeking to trade Webcoin should first buy Bitcoin or Ethereum using an exchange that deals in US dollars such as Coinbase, Changelly or GDAX.
 Investors can then use their newly-acquired Bitcoin or Ethereum to buy Webcoin using one of the exchanges listed above.

 Receive News & Updates for Webcoin Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Webcoin and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.